Resources for health practitioners

 Mentoring for over 20 years, I’ve developed unique resources for practitioners in my individual and group programs.
 From a handy checklist before signing a commercial lease to exercises to discover if your values are aligned before working with others, I have processes that cover most situations that arise in business.

 Just as our health consultations are individualised according to our client’s needs; 1:1 mentoring focuses on identifying the practical skills you need to grow your business and clinical acuity with confidence.Book mentoring

 * I only share external resources that I personally use and genuinely love.
-If you purchase from some of these sites, I sometimes get a small reward.
-Profits from affiliate links are donated to my favourite charities: The Smith Family and The Fred Hollows Foundation.
+If you purchase from some of these sites marked with an asterisk, I sometimes get a small reward.